aportno/utxo-blockchain-java/README.md

 accordingly and the boolean returns `true`.
 Note that at inception, the size of the transaction array is 0, and can only increase in size by utilizing this `addTransaction()` method.

-The `computeHashID()` method is largely unchanged, except the for loop has been adjusted to accommodate the `transaction` array (previously was an array of strings during our earlier tests)
+The `computeHashID()` method is largely unchanged, except the enhanced for loop has been adjusted to accommodate the `transaction` array (previously was an array of strings during our earlier tests)

 ```